 Dental Implants vs Conventional Dentures

 Many patients with dental implants describe a better quality of life than those that have fixed bridges or removable dentures.
 Dentures can make you feel and look older, cause embarrassment in social settings, and restrict the food choices that you can eat comfortably.
-They also do not last a lifetime like implants can.
+Also, dentures do not last a lifetime like implants can.

 Since dental implants actually become part of your teeth and jawbone they last longer and have fewer complications than bridges or partial dentures.
 Bridges can create problems for the adjacent teeth and often fail within 10 years.
 Studies show that within five to seven years there is a failure rate of up to 30% in teeth located next to a fixed bridge or removable partial denture.
 Partial dentures can slip, create embarrassing noises while eating, and have a shorter life span.
 Properly cared for, implants can last your lifetime.